-There is more to see at the rodeo than just the events themselves.
-Between events, the rodeo is designed to entertain the whole family with games, activities, and tests of skills.
+There is more to see at The Rodeo!
+Between events, the rodeo is designed to entertain the whole family with games, activities, and tests of skill.

-The mares and colts run each day from Saturday to Saturday during the rodeo.
-This is a favorite of the attendees of CFD, and a great event to get the youngsters involved in the Daddy of ’em All – Cheyenne Frontier Days™!
+The mares and colts run each day during the rodeo.
+An attendee favorite, and a great event to get the youngsters involved!

-Participate in fun and games in between rodeo events with the fun-loving rodeo clown!
+Participate in fun and games in between rodeo events with our fun-loving rodeo clown!

 Skilled riders and trainers demonstrate first-class acrobatic and equine feats.

 You can wear just about anything you want to the rodeo.
 The key is comfort.
 You’ll be walking and exploring all day, so you want to make sure your footwear is incredibly comfortable and your outfit is breathable.
 If you’d like to add a little western spirit to your getup, ladies, you can’t go wrong with jeans and cowboy boots with a simple top.
 Add a touch of turquoise accent jewelry to give your outfit a western feel.
 Guys, it’s all about jeans, boots, and that button-up shirt.
 Add a cowboy hat to complete the look.